 Numerous players have played for both Spurs and Rangers.
 Adel Taarabt who scored the only goal at Loftus Road in Rangers’ Premier League success last April, started his career in England with Spurs.
 He joined Rangers in March, 2009 on loan and after another season on loan joined permanently in 2010 as Rangers went on to win promotion.
 Ryan Nelsen joined QPR in the summer having spent six months with Spurs last season.
 Bobby Zamora joined Rangers last season having had a short period with Spurs from July, 2003 to January, 2004.
-Luke Young who started his career with Spurs joined Rangers last season and Radek Cerny who was with Totenham for three season, on loan, joined QPR in 2008.
+Luke Young who started his career with Spurs moved to Charlton Athletic and joined Rangers last season having spent time with Middlesbrough and Aston Villa.
+Radek Cerny who was with Tottenham for three season, on loan, joined QPR in 2008.

 Les Ferdinand started his career at Loftus Road where he spent eight seasons.
 After two seasons with Newcastle he returned to London and joined Tottenham where he spent six seasons and scored 33 goals in 118 Premier League appearances.
 In November, 2008 he joined Tottenham in a coaching capacity where he continues to work with Tim Sherwood with the Development Squad.

 Kyle Walker has established himself as Tottenham’s right back over the past fifteen months, the club having used the loan system to get him League experience with other clubs.
 Having joined Spurs from Sheffield United, Walker returned to Sheffield but then had six months on loan with Queen’s Park Rangers before joining Aston Villa to gain Premier League experience.

 After leaving Tottenham in 1988, Ossie Ardiles played for Blackburn Rovers and then Queen’s Park Rangers.
 It was a short spell at Loftus Road, lasting only eight League matches.